stevieWoW/dash-windparc/README.md

 - Windmill Location
 - Windmill Type

-The sidenav provides you some settings, like aggregation
+The sidenav provides you some settings, like aggregation for
 - Year
 - Month
 - Windmill

-The timerange you wanna see the data from and further you are able to pick a specific location or windill to see its data.
+you can pick the timerange you wanna see the data from and a specific location or windmill.